 *To ensure program-compliance with Sale or Transfers of In-Program Materials, the Department recommends License Holders to address questions and concerns with Program staff prior to any transfer or sale of hemp materials.*

-It is the participant’s responsibility to ensure that the transfer or sale of any industrial hemp material to or from another 7 U.S.C. § 5940 program participant complies with all applicable laws and policies in the receiving state and state of origin.
+It is the participant’s responsibility to ensure that the transfer or sale of any industrial hemp material to or from another entity complies with all applicable laws and policies in the receiving state and state of origin.
 Any license holder receiving industrial hemp materials from a source outside of Arkansas must have THC test results confirming the materials to be not more than 0.3% Total THC, as well as other required documentation, such as a Hemp License Certificate.

 For all in-program transfers or sales of hemp materials, program participants must have all of the following documents in possession of the transporter AND on-file with their hemp operation records:

-1) Company or Department Transfer Document: This could be a company or individual’s bill of lading document, manifest document, or similar transport documentation, OR the Program’s Hemp Material Transfer Request Form.
+- Company Transfer/Bill of Lading Document: This could be a company or individual’s bill of lading document, transfer manifest document, or similar transport documentation.

-3) Valid Lab Analysis Sheets or Certificates of Analysis with compliant THC Levels with Measurement of Uncertainty Value: All hemp materials in Arkansas must have valid COAs associated with the material.
+- Valid Lab Analysis Sheets or Certificates of Analysis with compliant THC Levels with Measurement of Uncertainty Value: All hemp materials in Arkansas must have valid COAs associated with the material.
 If the material was grown in Arkansas, the material must be released by the Department from a compliant lab report prior to any marketing or processing of the material.

-These documents MUST always accompany in-program materials during transfer.
+These documents MUST accompany in-program materials at all times during transfer.
 Additionally, if in-program materials will be shipped or mailed via USPS or any similar shipping entity, all documents mentioned above must be included within the shipping container and the license holder must abide by the shipping entity’s specific policy regarding hemp materials.
 All hemp materials must be appropriately identified or labeled at all times during transit.